starcitizen-lug/knowledge-base/wiki/Home.md

 ### Game Updates
 > [!note]
 > (March 1, 2025) **30K errors**
-> - 4.0.2 tends to give a 30K the first time you try to join a server.
+> - 30K the first time you try to join a server.
 The solution is to return to the menu and try again

 > [!note]
 > (Oct 28, 2024) **You're trying to run the game on an unsupported Windows OS**
 > - Just click OK.

 > [!warning]
-> (Oct 25, 2024) **Vulkan crashes in 3.24 and 4.0**
+> (Oct 25, 2024) **Vulkan crashes**
 > - Black screen, crash
-> - Possible error similar to: `Fatal Error: Acquire Next Image Failed`
+> - Possible error similar to: `Fatal Error: Acquire Next Image Failed` or `Main thread considered to be deadlocked`
 > - If you experience this, [we recommend using DX11 for now](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#crash-or-black-screen-while-using-vulkan-beta-renderer)

-> [!warning]
-> (Oct 25, 2024) **Launcher installation hangs at Updating Game Content**
-> - The 2.0 Launcher seems to sometimes hang during this phase of the install process
-> - Completely quit the launcher, ensuring no lingering wine processes remain, then verify files

 > [!important]
 > (Oct 4, 2024) **Easy Anticheat Enforcement**